Please ensure Javascript is enabled for purposes of website accessibility

 Pre Reading Skills for Preschoolers

 Teaching preschoolers how to read is best taught, by reading.
-Children need to learn to read the same way they learn to talk by being emersed in it – by making it fun and enjoyable and part of everyday life.
+Children need to learn to read the same way they learn to talk by being immersed in it – by making it fun and enjoyable and part of everyday life.
 Reading books, signs, recipes, magazines, and cereal boxes.
 Reading about anything they are interested in.

 So often when a parent or teacher wants to start teaching a child to read they look for a program, worksheets or some kind of drill work.
 These can have their place if they’re fun and engaging, and your child enjoys them.
 However, they should only supplement your actual story times.
 Actual reading to your child should be the biggest part of your “reading program.”